S Corporations, Partnerships, and Limited Liability Companies

 - Electronic filing software is available that lets you file both your federal and state returns together.
 If taxes are due, you can make a payment through the software.
 Find a list of approved software products here.

-- A free 502EZ eForm is available for filing the annual return and making a tax due payment if you meet certain eligibility requirements.
-See eForm 502EZ for complete eligibility requirements and instructions.
+- eForm 502EZ is available for filing and paying if you meet certain eligibility requirements.
+See eForm 502EZ for complete details.

 - eForm 502W lets you make withholding payments directly from your PTE's checking account.